Late Last Night (film)

 Late Last Night is a 1999 American comedy television film written and directed by Steven Brill.
 The film stars Emilio Estevez and Steven Weber, with Kelly Rowan, Katie Wright, Leah Lail, Lisa Robin Kelly, Reni Santoni and Marshall Bell in supporting roles.
 It premiered on Starz on June 20, 1999.

 Plot

 It's Christmas, and Dan is an entertainment lawyer whose wife has recently left him.
 Dan decides to re-examine his life and find himself.
 Dan gets together with a mysterious friend named Jeff, who will do anything for Dan to have a good time.

-Dan has an eventful night spent in bars, clubs, and parties with high maintenance call girls and others in this unforgettable night.
-But Dan mixes fantasy, reality and everything in between.
-By the end of the night, it's possible that Dan might find what's missing in his life.
+Dan has an eventful night spent in bars, clubs, and parties with call girls and others.
+Dan narrative blends fantasy, reality and everything in between.
+By the end of the night, it's possible that Dan might find what is missing in his life.